idibidiart/react-native-responsive-grid/README.md

 </Row>
 ```

 `colPercent` in row - Accepts a number from 0 to 100.
-This number defines the width of a single grid column as a percent of the row element's width.
+This number defines the width of a single grid column as a percentage of the row element's width.
 If you do not specify a number or you specify 0 the `colPercent` will default to 8.333333 which results in 12 columns for the given row.
 See also Column Size and Offset.

 `size` in column - Accepts any positive number.
 This number defines how many grid columns wide the given layout column should be.
 If you do not specify a number or you input the number 0 the `size` will default to 8.333333 (1/12th the width of the row.)
 Since `size` accepts any number from 0 to Infinity, you can make your layout column as wide as you want, extending beyond the screen width if norwarp prop is set on the row.
 If nowrap is not set on the row, the column will wrap.